 - Alita: Battle Angel (2019 Film)

 Cyborg protagonist treated as a person.
-Emphasizes agency despite augmentation. - Ghost in the Shell, Masamune Shirow (1989 Manga)
+Emphasizes agency despite augmentation. - Ghost in the Shell, Masamune Shw (1989 Manga)

 Explores cybernetic bodies, digital consciousness, and networked identity.
 Treats transhumanism as normalized and complex. - Star Trek: The Next Generation (1987–1994 TV series)